Start Your Own Union

 that a rep can comment on another members' grievance letter.

-Email groups are worse than real meetings because less emotion
+Email meetings are worse than real meetings because emotion cannot

-minutes, accounts of anything paid for jointly, proof of legal
+detail of approved minutes, accounts of anything paid for jointly,

 Another thing they are good for is to keep in contact with